-In this Statement, "Supporting State" means a State that adopts or otherwise indicates support for this Statement by legislation. regulation or other administrative action.
+In this Statement, "Supporting State" means a State that adopts or otherwise expressly indicates support for this Statement by legislation. regulation or other administrative action.
+Other states may adopt or otherwise indicate support for individual sections of this Statement.

-This Statement addresses the application of Public Law 86-272, 15 U.S.C. §§381-384, (hereafter (which is set forth in Appendix I).
+This Statement addresses the application of Public Law 86-272, 15 U.S.C. §§381-384; (hereafter (which is set forth in Addendum I).
 P.L.
 86-272) restricts, which Congress adopted in 1959, prohibits a state from imposing a net income tax on the income of a person derived within its bordersthe state from interstate commerce if the only business activity of the companyactivities within the state consists conducted by or on behalf of the person consist of the solicitation of orders for sales of tangible personal property, which provided that the orders are to be sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
 The term "net income tax" includes a franchise tax measured by net income.
 If any sales are made into a state which is precluded by P.L.
 86-272 from taxing the income of the seller, such sales remain subject to throwback to the appropriate state which does have jurisdiction to impose its net income tax upon the income derived from those sales.

-It is As the policy of the state signatories hereto to impose their net income tax, subject to State and Federal legislative limitations, to the fullest extent constitutionally permissible.
-Interpretation of the solicitation of orders standard in P.L.
+It is the policy of the state signatories hereto to impose their net income tax, subject to State and Federal legislative limitations, to the fullest extent constitutionally permissible.
+Interpretation of the solicitation of orders standard in_In the decades since_P.L.
 86-272 requires a determination of the fair meaning of that term in the first instance.
-The United States Supreme Court has recently established a standard for interpreting the term "solicitation" and this Statement has been revised to conform to such standard.expressed, the precise meaning of P.L.
-86-272's language is "somewhat less than entirely clear."
-Wisconsin Department of Revenue v.
-William Wrigley, Jr., Co., 505 U.S. 214, 112 S. 223 (1992).
-Moreover, in the decades since the statute was enacted, the way in which interstate business is conducted has changed significantly.
+The United States Supreme Court has recently established a standard for interpreting the term "solicitation" and this Statement has been revised to conform to such standard.was enacted, the way in which interstate business is conducted has changed significantly.
 Congress, however, has neither created a federal mechanism to provide administrative guidance to taxpayers nor has it updated the statute to indicate how it applies to new business activities.
-The contents of this Statement are intended to serve as general guidance to taxpayers and to provide notice as to how Supporting States will apply the statute.
-Article IV.C of this Statement indicates that certain business activities conducted via Ct.
+See Wisconsin Department of Revenue v.
+William Wrigley, Jr., Co., 505 U.S. 214, 112 S.223 Ct.
 2447, 120 L.Ed.2d 174 (1992).
-In those cases where there may be reasonable differences of opinion as to whether the disputed activity exceeds what is Internet are protected by P.L.
-86-272; the signatory States will apply the Supporting States recognize, however, that an alternative interpretation indicating that these activities are unprotected would not be unreasonable.
+In those cases where there may be reasonable differences of opinion) (finding the statute's minimum standard "to be somewhat less than entirely clear").
+The contents of this Statement are intended to serve as to whether the disputed activity exceeds what is protected by P.L.
+86-272, the signatorygeneral guidance to taxpayers and to provide notice as to how Supporting States will apply the statute.

 This Statement is guided by the principle that the preemption of state taxation that is required by P.L.
-86 272 no sovereign authority of states to impose tax will be limited to those activities that fall withinpreempted unless it is the "clear and manifest purpose of Congress". "to do so.
-See Department of Revenue of Oregon v.
+86 272 will be limited to those activities that fall withinsovereign authority of states to impose tax will not be preempted unless it is the "clear and manifest purpose of Congress".
+See" to do so.
+Department of Revenue of Oregon v.
 ACF Industries, Inc., et al., 510 U.S. 332, 114 S.Ct.
-843, 127 L. Ed.2d 165 (1994),: Cipollone v.
+843, 127 L. Ed.2d 165345 (1994), Cipollone v.
 Liggett Group, Inc., 505 U.S. 504, 112 S.Ct.

-2608, 120 L. Ed.2d 407, 422 (1992); Heublein, Inc. v.
-South Carolina Tax Com., 409 U.S. 275, 281-282 (1972).
+2608, 120 L. Ed.2d 407, 422 (1992);).
+See also Heublein, Inc. v.
+South Carolina Tax Com., Comm'n, 409 U.S. 275, 281-28282 (1972).) (noting that Congress must convey "its purpose clearly" or "it will not be deemed to have significantly changed the Federal-State balance").